limtis0/GF2T/README.md

 ### What does it do?
 Creates a button in the bottom-right corner of the page.

-By pressing the button, parses the questions and copies them to the clipboard.
+By pressing the button, parses the questions and copies them into the clipboard.

 Supports only checkbox-, radio-button-, dropdown- and plaintext- questions.